-The executive directors' and the chief executive's emoluments shown above were for their services in connection with the management of the affairs of the Company and the Group.
+The executive directors' emoluments shown above were for their services in connection with the management of the affairs of the Company and the Group.

 The non-executive directors' and independent non-executive directors' emoluments shown above were for their services as Directors.